Datapack Basics

 , and entity

 .
 Each of these are a dedicated folder within the datapack directory.
+These directories support using sub-directories for organization.

 Data-driven JSON configs can also be put in the mod's config folder in the game directory: config/coldsweat/data/*